gamedig/node-gamedig/README.md

 * `--socketTimeout N`: Specifies socket timeout (where `N` is a number, eg. `5000`).
 * ... and the rest in the same format.

-## Deno
+## Using with other runtimes
+While we still expect to be some minor issues with these, the library works, if any problems arises please open an issue and we'll look into it.

-The minimum supported deno version is `1.39.2` and the `--allow-net` permission is required.
+* **Deno**: Minimum supported deno version is `1.39.2` and the `--allow-net` permission is required.
+* **Bun**: Minimum supported version is `1.1.21`.

 ## Common Issues